 This map shows you the areas, recommended for the solo traveler:

-- El Born
+- El Born – in green

-Handpicked accommodations for solo traveler
+Handpicked accommodations for a solo traveler

 Just make sure you read the comments of the person so you have an idea about their taste, and send them a personalized message for better connection during your trip.

 The nightlife in Barcelona is famous all around the world.
 So many clubs, discos, pubs…I am sure you will find your perfect night plan.